 Investing in good software for your SkyTrak simulator that will meet your needs is very important.
 If you have software that doesn’t allow you to play with friends or isn’t supported on your preferred device, for example, it can really put a damper on your enjoyment.

-Fortunately, SkyTrak offers several simulator software options, each with different capabilities.
+Fortunately, SkyTrak offers numerous third-party options, each with different capabilities.
 It’s important to consider all the factors that will affect your experience and match it with what your goals are.

 1. Compatibility